htcSnmz/kodluyoruz-python/README.md

 ### patika.dev-DataScience

-Data science tasks on the patika.dev
+The data science tasks of the patika.dev